 Smkinven imports all data and then sets the inventory base year in the file as the year that has the most data values.
-The year of the inventories is set using the #YEAR header for IDA and ORL inputs, or the /INVYEAR/ packet for EMS-95 input files (see Section 8.2, "Inventory Files" [352] for more information on this header and packet).
+The year of the inventories is set using the #YEAR header for ORL and FF10 inputs, (see Section 8.2, "Inventory Files" [351] for more information on this header and packet).
 Usually, the year of the data is the same for all sources, so you will know what Smkinven will assume is the base year.
 However, if multiple inventory years are provided, Smkinven will set it using the year that is associated with the largest number of sources.